wurthless-elektroniks/g1crymax/readme.md

 * D1: Plain ol' 1 amp general purpose diode (SMC package).
 I use Schottkys to keep the voltage drop low.

 Optionally, you can add a potential divider across R1 and R2 (both SMD 2512s).
 However, most TVs will output voltages that won't need a potential divider, so g1 crymax lite is your best bet.

+It's very important to note that this circuit does nothing to protect against overvoltage.
+However, it's safe enough for most purposes.
+If there are overvoltage and arcing issues with this mod, add a spark gap between ground and the G1 output.
+I was thinking of using a zener for this purpose but zeners are not reliable enough.

 **Remember to select your components with tolerances in mind!** The Gerbers use chunky components for a good reason.